DeRozan leads Spurs to 119-109 win, ending Nuggets' streak - WHIZ News

+“Of course, I liked it.
+They did a good job,” Popovich said.
+“Denver is one of the toughest teams to guard.
+They have such great movement.
+They are so well coached.
+They are consistent night after night in what they do, and we were able to show some pretty darn good grunt and aggressiveness, good activity.

+“After the first quarter we did a good job on the boards, so it’s a good step for us.”

 San Antonio held Denver to 23 points in the final quarter for its third straight victory, all at home.
-The Spurs and Nuggets are both 11-8 and tied for fourth in the Western Conference.
+The Spurs and the Nuggets are both 11-8, but San Antonio is fourth in the Western Conference.

+While two-thirds of the season remain, it’s progress for a franchise that missed the playoffs last season for the first time in 22 years.

+“The biggest thing for Pop is to be patient and to trust for us to be professionals,” guard Patty Mills said.

 Nikola Jokic had 35 points and 10 rebounds, and Jamal Murray added 20 points for Denver.
 The Nuggets had not lost since falling 109-105 to the Utah Jazz on Jan.
 17.

-Keldon Johnson added 18 points and Patty Mills had 17 for San Antonio.
+“Overall, hell of a road trip,” Denver coach Michael Malone said. “(Finishing the road trip at) 4-1, going home.
+The schedule is unforgiving.”

 Dejounte Murray poked the ball away from Jamal Murray and scored a contested layup over Jokic to give the Spurs a 113-103 lead with 3:08 remaining.
-It marked the second straight game Murray had a late steal against the opposing point guard to help the Spurs.
+It marked the second straight game Murray had a late steal against the opposing point guard.

+“That has been his constant through his time here in San Antonio and in the NBA,” Mills said.
+“His ability to junk things up defensively with his length.”

 San Antonio built a 10-point lead midway through the second quarter and regained it two minutes into the third.
 The Spurs used mid-range jumpers and drives to establish both leads, finishing with 54 points in the paint.